SKCraft/SKMCLauncher/README.md

 * IntelliJ IDEA: In *Settings*, under *Plugins*, click *Browse repositories...* and search for a Project Lombok plugin.
-* Eclipse, NetBrains, other IDEs: See http://projectlombok.org/download.html
+* Eclipse, NetBeans, other IDEs: See http://projectlombok.org/download.html

 ### With IntelliJ IDEA ####